dkersh/cover_learner/README.md

 ![alt text](https://github.com/dkersh/cover_learner/blob/master/examples.png)

 More work needs to be done to understand what kinds of features the CNN is picking out however.
+(Duplicate images are most likely due to games being multi-platform.
+I'll have to rectify some code to fix this).